Becoming America’s Stories series

 Hope you are hungry.
 Becoming America’s Food Stories recalls the tales that have been told around my family’s dinner table.
 The histories explain the motivations over bowls of macaroni.
 Antics play out while slurping soup and laughter echos throughout the dining room.
 Pull up a seat.
 There is always room.

 “If you don’t cook with love, you have to get out of the kitchen.”
 Florence Messina

 All of us have been affected by the COVID-19 pandemic, including the kids.
 The lock down is not an overextended school holiday.
 Children struggle through the new routines and limits.
 They need their thoughts and ideas acknowledged, and a means to practice patience and kindness toward others and themselves.
 Journaling through the quarantine is a productive way to reflect calm and appreciation.
 Through writing, observations sharpen, and feelings sort so that paths to peace and solutions reveal themselves.

 Journal On!
-Thoughts Gleaned While Quarantined is available free!
-Email me at Click on the cover to download your copy.
+Thoughts Gleaned While Quarantined is available NOW!
+Contact me to request your free digital copy.